aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/imageorprintoptions/_index.md

 ```

-Gets or sets displaying text type when the text width is larger than cell width.
+displaying text type when the text width is larger than cell width.

 **Returns:**
 int